awandahl/math/README.md

 # Math databases

-A simple resource page for a workshop about exploring and using the two major bibliographic databases in mathematics.
+A simple resource page for a workshop about getting started with the two major bibliographic databases in mathematics.

 #### How to access: